 Conservation of a threatened beetle

-A major current research direction is the spatial dynamics of a threatened insect, the Valley Elderberry Longhorn Beetle, Desmocerus californicus dimorphus.
+A major research direction is the spatial dynamics of a threatened insect, the Valley Elderberry Longhorn Beetle, Desmocerus californicus dimorphus.

 For further information about the beetle see Theresa Talley's website: http://web.mac.com/tsinicrope/iWeb/Site/VELB%20info/VELB%20info.html

 Field surveys were used to investigate the importance of different spatial scales for the persistence of this federally protected species, which is restricted to riparian habitats in California’s Central Valley.
-This project, in collaboration with Dr. Sharon K. Collinge (U. of Colorado), Jaymee T. Marty and Cheryl B. Barr (Essig Museum of Entomology, U. C. Berkeley) demonstrated that local populations showed frequent turnover.
+This project, in collaboration with Dr. Sharon K. Collinge (U. of Colorado), Jaymee T. Marty and Cheryl B. Barr (Essig Museum of Entomology, UC-Berkeley) demonstrated that local populations showed frequent turnover.
 However, at the watershed scale there was no extinction or colonization over 10 years (Collinge et al. 2001).
 Isolated sites were less likely to be occupied by the beetle.
 This is valuable information because it suggests that a watershed-scale approach is necessary for successful conservation.

 Current and Past Collaborators on this work include: